virtualritz/nsi-docs/docs/c-api.rst

 | ``handle``
 |   A node handle.
 It identifies the node to be deleted.

-It accepts the following optional parameters:
+It accepts the following optional arguments:

 .. index::
     recursive node deletetion

-.. table:: NSIDelete() optional parameters
+.. table:: NSIDelete() optional arguments
     :widths: 3 1 2 4

     +------------------------+----------+----------------------------------------------------+